 Many growers that have experience with autoflower seeds say that it’s best to harvest the cola’s first and wait for the bottom buds to dense up a little more before harvesting those.

-For beginners, you can’t go wrong with growing autoflowering seeds.
+For beginners, it’s an easy concept to start with growing autoflowering seeds.
 As we’ve learned today, there are plenty of benefits to choosing an autoflowering seed, however, we recommend that you perform the proper research needed for a successful (and informative) grow before making any final decisions.